mc68-net/r8format/README.md

 control codes for cursor movement and the like.)

-The standard character set for an MSX machine varies by region; details of these can be found on the [MSX Characters and Control Codes][codes] page of the msx.org wiki.
+The standard character set for an MSX machine varies by region; details of these can be found on the [MSX font][font and [MSX Characters and Control Codes][codes] pages of the msx.org wiki.
 Programs may also define their own character sets.

 To support reading and editing MSX-BASIC programs, the detokenizer translates MSX-encoded characters in string constants (both as quoted